Catholic Communion with Celiac Disease

-If celiac has made Communion stressful, you are not being dramatic.
+If celiac disease has made Communion stressful, you are not being dramatic.
 You are being careful.
-Here is the clearest path forward, grounded in Church teaching and practical handling.
+This is your complete guide to navigating Catholic Communion with celiac—including low-gluten hosts, mustum options, and Vatican guidance grounded in Church teaching and practical handling.

 The good news